 Here's our list of the best pose estimation models.

-YOLO11 Pose is the latest and most advanced pose estimation variant of Ultralytics' widely-adopted YOLO framework, released in late 2024 and now the production standard for 2025.
+YOLO11 Pose is the latest and most advanced pose estimation variant from the YOLO framework, released in late 2024.
 Representing the latest generation of single-stage pose estimation, YOLO11 Pose simultaneously detects people and estimates their keypoint positions in one forward pass, offering significant improvements over its predecessors.

 The model leverages YOLO11's proven architecture: an anchor-free, single-stage detector with a CNN backbone optimized for both speed and accuracy.
 For pose estimation specifically, YOLO11 Pose predicts 17 keypoints following the COCO format (nose, eyes, ears, shoulders, elbows, wrists, hips, knees, ankles), enabling comprehensive human pose analysis.